-Marketing Management is a process of identifying the needs that a group or population has and satisfying them in order to achieve some desired goal.
-Marketing management begins with research and planning in order to understand the marketing environment.
+Marketing management is the process of meeting a group’s needs to achieve a goal.
+It starts with research and planning to understand the marketing environment.

 It includes taking into account economic changes, demographics, social and technological changes,.
 As well as tailoring offerings as appropriate to populations along with advertising and distributing stories to prospective customers.

 Through marketing management any organization can meet their goals.
 For instance, by increasing market share, picking up new buyers or generating profits.